The Commodities Futures Trading Commission (CTFC) is hitting a crypto firm with a $250,000 fine and a cease-and-desist order.

 As stated by Gretchen Lowe, Acting Director of Enforcement for the CTFC in the press release,

 “These actions are part of the CFTC’s broader efforts to protect US customers in a rapidly evolving decentralized finance environment.
 Margined, leveraged, or financed digital asset trading offered to retail US customers must occur on properly registered and regulated exchanges in accordance with all applicable laws and regulations.
-These requirements apply equally to entities with more traditional business structures as well as to DAOs [decentralized autonomous organizations].”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+These requirements apply equally to entities with more traditional business structures as well as to DAOs [decentralized autonomous organizations].”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action